 A couple of days later, he got me a poster of Suzie Bates.
 The image was from the match where she got to her maiden hundred, the match we watched live.
 That was his last gift to me.

 Days later, he had an injury followed by a stroke, a couple of years of the battle.
-We lost him in 2019.
+We lost him in 2019 when he decided to end his life by suicide.
 I’m still processing his death and the guilt that came with it.

 Every time I look at that poster, it reminds me of my appa and my good old days with him.
 I’m emotionally attached to that and of course, Suzie Bates.
 She certainly will always hold a special place in my life.